 Irrigation Rule of (Green)Thumb

 Hoses make the job of watering a tree easy; so, after your long day of work, grab that hose and give your tree a drink!
 A convenient practice is turning the hose to a slow dribble and place, depending on the age of the tree, within proximity of the trunk, or within the dripline, for thirty minutes, and rotating to ensure every part of the tree is watered.

 If the tree is mature, this process will range anywhere from 2 to 3 hours.
 This process is longer because moving the hose farther and farther out into the dripline is suggested to ensure the extensive root system is accounted for.

 A soaker hose allows for small beads of water to escape to the extent that the hose is turned on for.
 Wrapping the hose around the trunk in the shape of a swirl is suggested for equal irrigation.
 This process should take an hour or more depending on the tree and moisture retention.

 If a sprinkler is the irrigation method of choice, the water pressure should be turned down to ensure the leaves are not being hit, as the irrigation process does occur below the tree itself.

-When planting a tree with Wachtel we provide science-based aftercare and tree care recommendations.
+When watering a newly planted tree with Wachtel we provide science-based aftercare and tree care recommendations.
 However, having a basic understanding of the irrigation process is always recommended to ensure your backyard, lemonade sipping experience is filled with rejuvenated trees.